deckarts/next-level-vim/md/next-level-vim.md

 ## Runtime commands

 It is through runtime command files that personalization preference settings can help you to choose Vim for your Integrated Development Environment (IDE).
-The first actual Vim setting you're likely going to want is to switch its legacy compatibility with Vi off.
-As a superset of Vi, everything in Vi is available in Vim and you get the addition of Vim's advanced features.
+The first actual Vim setting you're likely going to want is to switch is its legacy compatibility with Vi mode off.
+As a superset of Vi, everything in Vi is available in Vim and you get the addition of Vim's greatly enhanced features.

 ```
 " ~/.vimrc